sgolebiewski-intel/openvino/docs/notebooks/meter-reader-with-output.rst

 Postprocess the models result and calculate the final readings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use OpenCV function to find the
+`back to top ⬆️ <#Table-of-contents:>`__ Use OpenCV function to find the
 location of the pointer in a scale map.

 .. code:: ipython3

     # Find the pointer location in scale map and calculate the meters reading
     rectangle_meters = circle_to_rectangle(seg_results)
     line_scales, line_pointers = rectangle_to_line(rectangle_meters)
     binaried_scales = mean_binarization(line_scales)